htcfreek/SimpleLapsGui/README.md

 1. Download the archive from [here](http://github.com/htcfreek/SimpleLapsGui/releases).
 2. Extract the downloaded archive to your preferred place.
-3. Run the tool using the Batch file or the PowerShell script.
+3. Run the tool using one of the Batch files or the PowerShell script.

 > [!TIP]
 > Using a shortcut with the `SimpleLapsGui.ico` from the downloaded zip file shows the correct window icon on your task bar.

+> [!NOTE]
+> You can enforce that links are copied instead of opened by starting the script with the parameter `-CopyLinkTargetsToClipboard`.

 ### System requirements

-- PowerShell 5.1
+- Windows PowerShell 5.1 / PowerShell 7.6 and newer
 - Windows LAPS PowerShell module
 - Active Directory Domain joined machine and user account
 - Optional for changing the timestamp of Microsoft LAPS (legacy) passwords: Microsoft LAPS PowerShell module (AdmPwd module)

+> [!TIP]
+> In PowerShell 7.6 and newer the zoom view has better Unicode support and text wrapping behavior.

 ### Permissions